Cambridge-ICCS/cambridge-iccs.github.io/summerschool.md

 The inaugural ICCS Summer School will take place as a hybrid event, both online and in person in Cambridge, during the week of Monday 19th September 2022.

-The summer school is free to attend and open to anyone with an interest in computational aspects of climate science research.
+The summer school is <ul>free to attend</ul> and open to anyone with an interest in computational aspects of climate science research.
 The summer school will combine a mix of training workshops, scientific presentations, group discussions, social/networking activities, a poster reception, and a hackathon on the last day.